dotansimha/graphql-code-generator/.changeset/gold-frogs-explain.md

 }
 ```

-3. BREAKING CHANGE: External module Scalar types need to be an object with input/output fields
+3. (Potential) BREAKING CHANGE: External module Scalar types need to be an object with input/output fields

 ```ts
 config: {